Mutation of Property

 Common Challenges in Property Mutation

-• Missing or incorrect documents.
+• Lack or misplaced documents.

-• Technical glitches in online portals.
+• Technical failures in Web portals.

 Risks of Not Doing Mutation